 an unmapped character appears in the Infoset value of an element.

 In all other cases, character set decoding and encoding errors MAY not be detected.

+Implementations may pre-decode a limited number of characters for efficiency; however, such implementation-dependent pre-decoding can cause parse errors to be detected in some implementations of DFDL that are not detected by others.

+Schema authors are advised not to rely on decoding errors for backtracking to control the behavior of the parser.